 Package and metadata caching avoid developer interruptions.
 Cache locally to reduce response times and ensure your third-party packages are available even if NuGet.org is running slow or goes down.
 ProGet as your NuGet proxy also avoids the embarrassment and possible legal troubles of bringing unacceptable packages into your organization.

 Access NuGet.org packages with greater security and more consistent up-time with ProGet.

 More than a Proxy

 If ProGet was just a proxy or a private NuGet server, it’d be great at it.
-But ProGet does so much more to add security and reliability to your .NET and C# development.
+But ProGet does so much more to add security and reliability to your .NET development.

-Keep your NuGet packages separated by team or by quality without the awkward, time-consuming transfer between feeds.
+Keep your NuGet packages separated by team or by quality without difficult, time-consuming package-sharing.
 Package promotion copies a package between feeds in just three clicks.
 And a package promotion pipeline restricts the ‘promote to’ feed, adding an extra layer of privilege controls.

-Further delineate production-ready packages while keeping packages immutable with repackaging.
-Once a package has passed prerelease testing, ProGet lets you easily repackage it as release-quality.
+Further indicate production-ready packages while keeping packages immutable with repackaging.
+Once a package has passed pre-release testing, ProGet lets you easily repackage it as release-quality.

 License Detection and Blocking